-Natural resources occur at Modesto A. Maidique Campus, Engineering Center and Biscayne Bay Campus of Florida International University (see Figures 13.1 for Modesto A. Maidique Campus, Figure 13.2 for Engineering Campus, and Figure 13.3 for Biscayne Bay Campus).
-Many of these resources are protected and will remain so throughout the future of each campus and site.
-There are parcels, however, which need to be assessed as to its viability for native species and vegetation as well as for its suitability for protection versus development.
-Therefore, a principal challenge of the master planning process is to allow sensitively planned development of these campuses while protecting and enhancing natural resources.
+Natural resources are present at the Modesto A. Maidique Campus, Engineering Center, and Biscayne Bay Campus [Figures 13.1, 13.2, and 13.3].
+These resources, many of which are protected, will continue to be preserved to support the environmental and educational goals of FIU, integrating with our commitment to sustainability and research innovation.
+Parcels will be assessed for their ecological value and potential for protection or development, ensuring that our development is not only sensitive but also strategically aligned with our mission to enhance natural resources alongside academic and infrastructural growth.
 To minimize adverse impacts to local air quality and maintain existing good air quality conditions, FIU will manage its stationary sources of air discharges through an organized preventative maintenance and inspection program.
-Points of discharges such as boilers and laboratory flues will be inspected regularly to ensure their operations are within applicable regulatory standards.
+Points of discharges such as boilers and laboratory flues will be inspected regularly to ensure that their operations are within applicable regulatory standards.
 Implementation of preventative maintenance of stationary sources will reduce the probability of unexpected releases of air pollutants as well as establish a reliable management tool.
+It is also recommended that FIU follow the nine landscape principles of the Florida-Friendly Landscaping Program as detailed by the University of Florida Institute of Food and Agricultural Sciences.